yorickpeterse/oga/README.md

 When using this you can still restrict the query to the correct namespace URI:

     document.xpath('xmlns:root[namespace-uri() = "http://example.com"]/xmlns:bar')

-In the future I might add an API to ease this process, although at this time I have little interest in providing an API similar to Nokogiri.

 ## HTML5 Support